 What is a Tick?

-Ticks are eight legged creatures, also known as an arachnid.
+Ticks are eight-legged creatures, also known as an arachnid.
 They are an ectoparasite which means they are found on the body of mammals, birds, and sometimes even amphibians or reptiles.
-There are four stages in a tick’s life: egg, larvae, nymph and adult.
+There are four stages in a tick’s life: egg, larvae, nymph, and adult.
 Ticks wait in wooded areas on the tips of long grasses, shrubs, or bushes in a position known as questing.
-When a host brushes by, the tick let’s go and latches onto the host to begin it’s feeding process.
+When a host brushes by, the tick lets go and latch onto the host to begin its feeding process.
 While ticks start off their life cycle being quite small in size, they feed off of the blood of their host and become engorged, growing in size until they eventually fall off to advance through their life cycle stages or mate and lay eggs.
 Fun fact: an adult female can lay up to 3000 eggs or more!

 Why should I be worried?

 Ticks are carriers of a lot of diseases.
 Some of the most common include Lyme disease, Rocky Mountain spotted fever, ehrlichiosis, and anaplasmosis.
 Furthermore, these diseases (especially Lyme disease) can be transferred to humans as well.

 What is Lyme Disease?